sydng/OST4GIS-week10/assignment/README.md

 ## Technologies used

+postGIS raster support - carto openlayers - alternative to leaflet mapbox gl - heat maps; need to use vector tiles can also use cartoDB to generate heat maps

 Which technologies covered in class (or discovered on your own!) do you plan to use?
 How do you anticipate using each of these technologies?